-Parents Students Teachers Admin/Office

-NI CC I C NI CC (I CC I 0 : 1 !! !
-Notify school of absences as they occur prior to 8 AM if possible absence provide the Notify the office when a student is absent and unaccounted for (AU) from your class.
+Parents Students Teachers Admin/Office Notify school of absences as they occur prior to 8 AM if possible Upon returning from an absence provide the office with any notes/documentation regarding your absence.
+Notify the office when a student is absent and unaccounted (AU) from your class.
 Email (Log) and phone.
 Communicate attendance issues to teachers.

 Provide documentation when available.
 Obtain & complete any make-up work upon returning to school.
 Provide make-up assignments when requested.
 Collect documentation and change attendance codes as necessary.
 Check attendance records on PowerSchool regularly.
-Communicate attendance concerns you may have to students, parents and administration.
-Notify students with 7 days of absences who may be in danger of failing.
-Request in writing a hearing with the attendance committee if necessary within the 2-week time frame.
+Communicate attendance concerns you may have to students, parents, and administration Notify students with 7 days of absences who may be in danger of failing.
+Request in writing a hearing with the attendance committee necessary within the 2-week time frame.
 Generate regular attendance reports.